zeroflag/equinox/doc/modules.md

 If you need multiple instances of the same type of object, you can simulate classes using Lua's metatable support.

-The `__index` is a metatable field that allows table lookups to fall back to another table or function when a key is missing.
+The `__index` is a metatable field that allows table lookups to fall back to another table when a key is missing.

 This makes it possible for multiple objects to share the same set of "methods", essentially simulating classes.